trivedisorabh/ferris/README.md

 		</StSample>
 	);

-	// TODO: Use this prefix for code snippets that requires attention later on.
+	// TODO: This is code that requires attention later on.
+It does not need to be fixed in the current PR.
 };

-export default Sample;
+// The component is the default export export default Sample;

-/**
- * Styles
- */
-type StProps = Pick<Sample, 'isSomething'> & {
+// An interface can extend/use a part of an existing interface type StProps = Pick<Sample, 'isSomething'> & {
 	isLocalProp?: boolean;
 };

+// We use Emotion to style the components
-// The root element name is based on the main component name (Sample in this case), prefix with "St" for Styled. const StSample = styled.div(
+// The root element name is based on the main component name, prefixed with "St" for Styled. const StSample = styled.div(
 	({ isLocalProp, isSomething }: StProps) => css`
 		color: ${isLocalProp && 'black'};